Meet the queens of RuPaul's Drag Race UK season 2

 When asked if there was anything that didn’t make it to the TV, she said: “There is one, and I say this because I wanted to use it on a poster, but it didn’t get used so I’m not sure.
 Technically I could pop up on a poster.
 There’s a moment when Elizabeth Hurley – you know, camp icon, loved her in Bedazzled.”

-Ten queens now remain in the competition and you ca be sure that all of them will be giving it their all as the show continues.
+Nine queens now remain in the competition and you can be sure that all of them will be giving it their all as the show continues.

 Speaking to press including RadioTimes.com, Drag Race UK’s A’Whora revealed the “secret weapon” she’s bringing to the competition, saying: “I’m here to change the game.”